 Dave Sherry | Bio 2025

 Dave Sherry b.
 1974, Northern Ireland.
 Lives in Glasgow.
-My work includes performance, drawing, video, and sculpture.
-I am interested in making artworks that relate strongly to everyday life.
-Developing visual props and narratives for live work.
-I am influenced by social interaction and observing ordinary behavior.
+My work centers around live and filmed performance.
+I am influenced by social interaction and observing ordinary behaviour.
 Many everyday interactions become a source for my work.
-Drawing and writing is an important part of my studio practice, for generating ideas and visualizing performances.
-Live performance gives expression to my ideas, incorporating a variety of themes and methods.
-Developing new possibilities for performance is a driving influence.
-My studio practice interests encompass: routines, pattern of social expectation, etiquette, humor in art / stand-up comedy, politics and environmentalism.
-Dave Sherry graduated with an MFA from Glasgow School of Art in 2000 and a BA in Fine Art from the University of Ulster Belfast in 1997.
-He will show with Videocity in Odessa at the Museum of Modern Art Ukraine, 2025.
-Rex Box Bern and Bern Art School, 2025.
-He will make a multi video project at the Fruitmarket Gallery in Edinburgh, Feb 2026.
+I spend time improvising ideas, pushing real experiences back and forth.
+I focus on creating narratives, drawings and sculptural props.
+Connecting with a live audience is an important part of my practice.
+My process is the development of an expanding set list of ideas over 20 years.
+I am interested in arts effect on everyday reality and its means of questioning a conventional experience.
+My studio practice interests encompass: routines, pattern of social expectation, etiquette, humour in art / stand-up comedy, politics and environmentalism.
+CV Dave Sherry graduated with an MFA from Glasgow School of Art in 2000 and a BA in Fine Art from the University of Ulster Belfast in 1997.
+An exhibition of video performance at the Fruitmarket Edinburgh, February 2026.
+In January 2026, he performed at the Galway Arts Center, for Still We Gather.
 In 2024 he performed at P-ART-Y Kristiansand Norway, Performance Festival.
-Recent projects include a performances at The Old Hairdressers Glasgow, 2024.
-Voices in Buildings, Edinburgh, 2024.
+Performances at The Old Hairdressers Glasgow, 2024.
+Voices in Buildings, performance, Edinburgh, 2024.
 Stereo Glasgow, 2024.
-The Revelator research symposium Glasgow, 2024.
 Art Night Dundee 2023.
 A series of performances at IMMA Dublin, for outdoors, 2023.
 In 2022 he was commissioned by De Warande Belgium, to make a new performance film.
-In 2021 he was award a Climate Change Commission by Scene Stirling.
-In May 2020 he undertook a residency at Findhorn Bay Arts.
-Recent exhibitions at The Hilbert Raum Berlin and The Golden Thread Belfast for the Belfast International Festival 2019.
+In 2020 he undertook a residency at Findhorn Bay Arts.
+Recent exhibitions at The Hilbert Raum Berlin 2019 and The Golden Thread Belfast for the Belfast International Festival 2019.
 Performance, Das Dritte Land, Kulturforum Berlin at the Korean Garden, 2019.
-Recent performances at : Art Late Edinburgh Art Festival, Platform Arts Glasgow for Outskirts, Look Again Festival in Aberdeen.
 In 2016 he showed at the Liverpool Biennial and Manifesta 11.
-De Player Rotterdam and Het Bos Antwerp 2017 Solo exhibitions at Outpost Norwich, Summerhall Edinburgh, Catalyst Arts Belfast; Villa Concordia Bamberg Germany, Glasgow Museum of Modern Art, Jack Hanley San Francisco 2005 and Tramway.
-Selected group exhibitions including ‘Generation’ at the Kelvingrove Glasgow, ‘RIFF’ Baltic 39 Newcastle, Film and video at BBC Scotland, ‘Grin and Bear It’ at the Lewis Glucksman Gallery, Cork and ‘One fine morning in May’ at GAK Bremen.
+De Player Rotterdam and Het Bos Antwerp 2017 Solo exhibitions at Outpost Norwich 2015, Catalyst Arts Belfast for 'Fix',2015; Villa Concordia Bamberg Germany 2006, Glasgow Museum of Modern Art, Jack Hanley San Francisco 2005 and Tramway 2003.
+Selected group exhibitions including ‘Generation’ at the Kelvingrove Glasgow 2014, ‘RIFF’ Baltic 39 Newcastle 2014, ‘Grin and Bear It’ at the Lewis Glucksman Gallery, Cork 2009.
 In 2003, he was selected to represent Scotland at the 50th Venice Biennale and his work is held in many collections including the Glasgow Museum of Modern Art.
+Gallery representation : Patricia Fleming Gallery Glasgow. www.patricia-fleming.com

 Neil Mulholland - Open Frequency.